 9. The Stave170 The Promenade North, Long Beach

-This stylish spot has hipstery hunting lodge decor to match its massive whiskey selection.
-Vintage and contemporary recipes are featured on the cocktail menu and only freshly squeezed juices and house-infused syrups are used.
+Seven Grand has a hipster-esque hunting lodge decor to match its massive whiskey selection.
+Vintage and contemporary recipes are featured on the cocktail menu, which incorporates freshly squeezed juices and house-infused syrups.
 Cigars and pool tables contribute to the man-cave vibe of this place.

 In the back of Seven Grand is the bodacious, lustful Bar Jackalope -- seducing you with delicious whiskey flights, serious ambiance points, and a rowdy crowd.